zubairchutea/thrivecart/README.md

 ## ThriveCart Pricing Plans 2025 (Save Up To $450)

-The Standard Plan costs $495 as a one-time payment and gives you lifetime access.
+The [Thrivecart Standard Plan costs $495](https://shadowx--checkout.thrivecart.com/thrivecart-pro-account/) as a one-time payment and gives you lifetime access.
 With this plan, you can sell unlimited products and carts.
 It includes an easy-to-use checkout page builder, bump offers, upsells, A/B split testing, conversion tracking, and email integrations with popular services.

 The Pro Plan costs $690 one time for lifetime access and includes everything in the Standard Plan.
 Plus, it adds affiliate program management tools, subscription saver features, advanced automation rules, a customer hub portal, and access to the Learn+ course platform.